 During the first years at Principskolan Carl found it difficult to settle in.
 His sense of social inferiority made him feel like an outsider.
-But that changed when, at the age of sixteen, he was moved up to the antique school, the lowest department of the Art Academy.
+But that changed when, at the age of sixteen, he was moved up to the lowest department of the Art Academy.
 He began to feel more confident and it was not long before he became one of the central figures in student circles.

 Turning point in Grez-zur-Loing

 After the Art Academy Carl worked at illustrating books, magazines and daily newspapers.
 He also spent several years in Paris where he tried to establish himself as an artist, but in spite of all his hard work he never achieved any success.

 The turning point came in 1882 when he moved to the Scandinavian artists’ colony in Grez-zur-Loing outside Paris.
 It was there he met his future wife Karin Bergöö and underwent an artistic transformation after abandoning his pretentious oil painting in favour of watercolours - a lucky move that would mean a lot for his artistic development.
 It was in Grez-zur-Loing that he painted some of his most significant pictures.

 Family life as a motif and source of inspiration

 Carl and Karin were married in 1883 and had eight children.
 Karin and the children quickly became Carl’s favourite models.